Economics Professor (tenured), Kellstadt Graduate School of Business, DePaul University, Chicago

 Previously, I also held an Economist position twice at the OECD (Organisation for Economic Cooperation and Development) in Paris, France in 2000-2002, and 2009.
 You can download the papers that I co-authored with OECD colleagues at the Research Papers Link.
 Our paper on firm dynamics and productivity was covered in the Economic Focus section of The Economist (London-based weekly magazine) on May 23, 2002!
 Also, our work on the US health system was covered at the Financial Times on October 18, 2002.

-My research interest areas include: macroeconomics, growth and productivity, sovereign debt and fiscal policy, political economy, social polarization, inequality, and international economic integration.
-I have published 3 books and 31 articles so far (excluding the 145+ publications at BAML).
+My research interest areas include: macroeconomics, growth and productivity, sovereign debt, fiscal policy, political economy, social polarization, inequality, international economic integration, Korea, and EM Asia.
+I have published 4 books and 31 articles so far (excluding the 145+ publications at BAML).
 In particular, my papers have been published in leading economics journals, such as Review of Economics and Statistics, European Economic Review, Journal of Public Economics, Journal of Development Economics, Economica, Economic Inquiry, IMF Economic Review, and Fiscal Studies, as well as in the IMF, OECD, ADB, and BoK working paper series and books.

-My research and opinions have been featured and/or cited in the news media, such as The Economist, Financial Times, Bloomberg, Nikkei Asian Review, Korea Daily, Korea Times, Edaily.
+My research and opinions have been featured and/or cited in the news media, such as The Economist, Financial Times, Bloomberg, Nikkei Asian Review, Yonhap News, MK (Maekyung), Korea Daily, Korea Times, and Edaily.

 Besides DePaul, I taught at Harvard University, Helsinki School of Economics (Finland), Sciences Po (France), and DePaul's Overseas MBA programs in Bahrain, Czech Republic, and Taiwan.